kpq/nyu-data-journalism-2014/classes/lester-freamon/index.md

 30. Here's the <a href="http://www.nytimes.com/interactive/2013/01/29/us/where-50000-guns-in-chicago-came-from.html?ref=us">NYT take</a> and <a href="http://www.nytimes.com/2013/01/30/us/strict-chicago-gun-laws-cant-stem-fatal-shots.html?pagewanted=all">story</a>.

 ## Where we left off.
+The typical graduation rates reported for colleges are broken, in part because transfer students are counted in the same way as drop-outs.
+How could you fix this?

+- Some schools voluntarily give their progress data to a group called [College Portraits](http://www.collegeportraits.org/).
+Here is a [sample report](http://www.collegeportraits.org/SC/USC-Upstate/tracker).
+But even friendly people associated with that project don't know they have the data in a database.
+I suspect they do, but I'm not sure.
+I have scraped the data, and done some work to standardize it for you [here](college-grad-and-transfer-rates.xlsx).
+For the extra curious, here is some [horrible code](collegeportraits.r).

+- Note that there are some small difference between the [2013 reports](http://www.collegeportraits.org/AL/AU/tracker) and the [2012 ones](http://www.collegeportraits.org/AL/JSU/tracker).

+- Take 20 minutes to explore the data, generating a list of questions, facts, and weirdness you uncover [here](https://docs.google.com/document/d/1QVt45d0JfwLfa0RQtjULr68jZeWFKqEN6Ij4RU5sGVY/edit#).
+Your goal is questions that are both answerable and could turn into interesting ledes.

+- Let's come up with a gameplan for collecting the data for the biggest schools.
+What do we need?

+- Let's practice aggregating to see how far we have to go.
+Here's [something](list-of-schools.csv) for that.

+- In the doc with your questions, let's draft a request for data from a school.

 - Don't try to be too complicated at the beginning.
 Start with very easy questions - think averages, top 10 lists, outliers.
 After you have those answers, then you can add fanciness.
 - We are looking for things that we don't expect.
 [Washington Monthly's rankings](http://www.washingtonmonthly.com/college_guide/rankings_2013/national_university_rank.php) are based on the same idea.
 - Find two schools that with similar characteristics, but very different graduation rates.